MengRao/SPMC_Queue/README.md

 Use example/multhread.cc for benchmark, on a host with "Intel(R) Xeon(R) Gold 6144 CPU @ 3.50GHz" and cpu isolated and pinned, in one reader scenario, average latency is 335 tsc(95.7 ns), and one additional reader makes the latency 40 tsc(11.4 ns) higher.

-## An Implementation with Dynamic-Sized Msg
+## An Implementation for Dynamic-Sized Msg
 If you're looking for a SPMC queue which can handle messages with dynamic size(like a real multicasting udp package), check [PubSubQueue](https://github.com/MengRao/PubSubQueue).